Barack & Szilva Étterem in Budapest, Hungary

 Dinner on a rainy night at Barack & Szilva Étterem in Budapest, Hungary

-It was a cold and rainy night in the Jewish Quarter of Budapest, Hungary.
-This is one of the city’s most vibrant, lively, and historic neighborhoods.
-Though it was a Friday night, the streets were deserted as most people had retreated indoors to restaurants or bars to escape the harsh weather.
+It was a cold and rainy night in the Jewish Quarter of Budapest, Hungary, one of the city’s most vibrant, lively, and historic neighborhoods.
+Though it was a Friday night, the streets were empty as most people had retreated indoors to restaurants or bars to escape the harsh weather.
 After enjoying a few drinks at one of the nearby ruin pubs, I decided it was time to find dinner.

-Barack & Szilva Étterem is a Hungarian restaurant located in the heart of the historic Jewish Quarter in Budapest, Hungary.
-The restaurant is popular for their menu featuring both modern and traditional Hungarian dishes, as well as dishes inspired by French, Italian, and Jewish cuisine.
+Barack & Szilva Étterem is a Hungarian restaurant in the heart of the historic Jewish Quarter in Budapest, Hungary.
+The restaurant is popular for its menu, featuring modern and traditional Hungarian dishes and dishes inspired by French, Italian, and Jewish cuisine.

 Interior